Debbie Mueller: Professional career

 Joan Benoit, despite a recent knee surgery, would lead the women, followed by Julie Brown and Julie Isphording.
 Mueller finished in the top 20—she was 17th in 2:36:14, one second behind Patti Catalano.

 She decided to travel to the Midwest in September 1984 for a marathon that was emerging as a fast, competitive race through the Minneapolis-St. Paul area.
 The Twin Cities Marathon had a prize purse for winners, lots of spectators, and good scenery throughout the lakeside and Mississippi River gorge roads.
 It was also where Mueller's grandmother lived—so she had a place to stay before the race.
 The competition was steep: Kersti Jakobsen and Mele Holm-Hansen from Denmark, local favorites Janis Klecker and Beverly Docherty, Canadian Susan Kainulainen, and Oregonian Debbie Eide.

 The start of the race was dark and cool.
 Mueller ran with several others until they dropped off the pace.
 Then it was just two Debbies: Mueller and Eide.
 At the 15-mile mark, Mueller made her move and ran as the solo woman in front.
 She crested Summit Avenue and won first place in a personal best time of 2:34:50 on a day that saw Fred Torneden run the fastest marathon of any American in 1984.

 Both Torneden and Mueller took home $20,000 each.
 “I like this,” Mueller quipped, “equal pay for equal work.”

 Another major win for Mueller came in February 1985 on Japanese roads for the Ohme Road Race weekend.
 The weekend involves a 30K and 10K race that were first run in 1967, a time before a “marathon” necessarily meant 26.2 miles.
 The race features international competition and fast times.
 Mueller took the title that year in 1:49:07.

 Mueller was struggling with anemia though, and felt she wasn't as fit as she had been before.
 By October, she had regained her comfortable weight of 90 pounds.
-So she returned to the Twin Cities Marathon, where she was a favorite against Janice Ettle, Gabriele Andersen and others.
+So she returned to the Twin Cities Marathon, where she was a favorite against Janice Ettle, Gabriela Andersen-Schiess and others.
 She finished in the money at seventh place in 2:38:36 while Ettle took the win in 2:35:46.

 One month later, Mueller attempted the Tokyo Marathon, but wasn't able to finish.

 In her later career, Mueller continued to compete at larger New England races, setting course records (like at the Yankee Homecoming 10-mile) and winning open and masters categories.